Fundamentals of role-based administration for System Center Configuration Manager

-If the tasks that you identified do not map to the built-in security roles, create and test new security roles.
+If the tasks that you identified don't map to the built-in security roles, create and test new security roles.

-For information about how to create and configure security roles for role-based administration, see Create custom security roles and Configure security roles in the Configure role-based administration for System Center Configuration Manager topic.
+For information about how to create and configure security roles for role-based administration, see Create custom security roles and Configure security roles in the Configure role-based administration for System Center Configuration Manager article.

 Collections specify the user and computer resources that an administrative user can view or manage.
 For example, for administrative users to deploy applications or to run remote control, they must be assigned to a security role that grants access to a collection that contains these resources.
 You can select collections of users or devices.

 For more information about collections, see Introduction to collections in System Center Configuration Manager.

 Before you configure role-based administration, check whether you have to create new collections for any of the following reasons:

 - Functional organization.
 For example, separate collections of servers and workstations.